 Leopard geckos have no social needs to live with their own species and they will live a happy solitary life.

 Sexually mature males are territorial and will fight.
 Males and females will mate readily which can result in health problems if you don’t separate them.
 If you do breed, we recommend multiple females to one male, as in a single male to female ratio the female is likely to be chased and harassed by the male.
 Males will mate earlier than females; so a female should not be placed with a male until she is at least 50g in weight or there could be serious health problems with egg laying as well as stunted growth.
-Overall for the healthiest animals it is best to either keep them alone, or with two females.
+Overall for the healthiest animals it is best to either keep them alone, so we only sell leopard geckos to an individual enclosure.

 You should never mix leopard geckos with other species.